 5. Keep the house warm this winter

-Staying warm in the home is crucial for seniors as they lose body heat very quickly, and particularly if suffering from certain conditions, may not even be aware of a rapid temperature drop.
+But where possible, it’s vital to do everything we can to keep warm and protect our health.
+As we get older, we lose our body heat very quickly, particularly if suffering from certain conditions, and we may not even be aware of a rapid temperature drop.
 The risk of developing hypothermia is very real and can happen anywhere.

 - Set your thermostat to 20 / 21 degrees Celsius and keep a steady warm temperature all day – blasts in the morning and evenings won’t be enough